 Lily Tung Crystal* (Founding Artistic Director/Actor/Director) is immensely grateful to be working with this talented group of theatre artists and to receive so much support from the Bay Area theatre community.
 As an actor, Lily’s favorite roles include: Hotel Manager/Prosecutor Li in Chinglish (Portland Center Stage/Syracuse Stage), Bloody Mary in South Pacific (Mountain Play), Rachel Li/Rashida in Tough Titty (Magic Theatre), Amanda in Private Lives (Whirligig Theatre Productions, Shanghai), Lulu in Cabaret (SF Playhouse), Korean #2 in Songs of the Dragons Flying to Heaven (Crowded Fire, BATCC nomination), and The Mother/The Doctor in Ferocious Lotus' world premiere of JC Lee’s Crane.
 Lily also created the roles of Mrs. Park in Jay Kuo's new musical Worlds Apart (Magic Theatre, New World Stages) and Tye Leung Schulze in Tye, her one-woman play about the first Chinese-American woman to vote.
 Lily also does on-camera work and appeared in the film Steve Jobs.
-She made her directorial debut in 2015 helming Chinglish at Palo Alto Players, for which she garnered a TBA Award nomination for Best Direction of a Play.
+She made her directorial debut in 2015 helming Chinglish at Palo Alto Players, for which she garnered a TBA Award nomination for Outstanding Direction of a Play.
 In 2018, she directed our world premiere of Two Mile Hollow, which garnered 10 TBA Award finalists, including one for Outstanding Direction of a Play, and landed on four “Best of 2018” theatre lists, including at KQED and the SF Chronicle.
 She is currently directing Flower Drum Song at Palo Alto Players, which opens in April.
 Lily is a 2009 Theatre Bay Area Titan Award winner, and a YBCA 100 honoree, named by Yerba Buena Center for the Arts as a “creative pioneer making the provocations that will shape the future of culture.” www.lilytungcrystal.com.